<< Back to the Curl HEAD Request example

 Which method is better to use -I or -X HEAD?

+Both methods achieve the same result of fetching headers without downloading the content.
 Curl recommends using the -I method.
+The -I option with the curl command sends a HEAD request to the specified URL.
 The -X HEAD method does not display headers by default, and to view the headers when using the -X HEAD method, you also need to pass the -i (lowercase) command line parameter to Curl.
 Hence -I is the correct way to get headers.